Pharaonic/laravel-hijri/README.md

 ## Documentation

-You can find the detailed documentation here in [Larave Hijri Documentation](https://pharaonic.io/package/2-laravel/8-hijri).
+You can find the detailed documentation here in [Laravel Hijri Documentation](https://pharaonic.io/package/2-laravel/8-hijri).

 ## Contributing